TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/34 - Nahum/Nahum 1/Nahum 1.2.md

 ---

-Jehovah is a jealous God and avengeth; Jehovah avengeth and is full of wrath; Jehovah taketh vengeance on his adversaries, and he reserveth [wrath] for his enemies.
+Yahweh is a jealous God and avenges.
+Yahweh avenges and is full of wrath.
+Yahweh takes vengeance on his adversaries, and he maintains wrath against his enemies.